Graduate Certificate Programs

 The University of Cincinnati offers graduate certificate programs.
 Certificates vary in both credit hours and in how they are configured: for instance, some can be earned only in conjunction with a degree; some require a master’s degree as a prerequisite, and some can be earned outside of a degree program.
 Applicants must apply for admission to a certificate program.

-Graduate School general guidelines are as follows:
+Graduate College general guidelines are as follows:

 - Students must hold a baccalaureate degree.